luispedro/metarabbit/draft-paper-segmentation.rst

 I decided to blog all my old papers (from when I did not have a science blog).
+Expect the next few weeks to go back to the past.

     NUCLEAR SEGMENTATION IN MICROSCOPE CELL IMAGES: A HAND-SEGMENTED DATASET AND COMPARISON OF ALGORITHMS Luis Pedro Coelho, Aabid Shariff, and Robert